-Computers and science fiction have always played a major role in my life so it came natural that, in time, cyberpunk literature became one of my favourite genres.
+Computers and science fiction have always played a major role in my life so it came naturally that, in time, cyberpunk literature became one of my favorite genres.

 I am so “celebrating” my tenth article on this blog by reviewing the Amiga version of “Neuromancer“, published by Interplay in 1989 and inspired by the first William Gibson’s novel (1984).